-If you apply for an APM program and get in, there’s no need to proceed to this step.
+If you apply for an APM program and get in, there is no need to proceed to this step.
 If, however, you’re advanced in your career or didn’t get into an APM program, it’s time to apply for PM roles.

-I recommend applying at smaller businesses first, then working your way up to bigger and more prominent firms.
-That way, you can get a taste of what a product management interview is like before you try to get a job at a company such as Facebook.
+I recommend applying to smaller businesses first, then working your way up to larger and more prominent firms.
+That way, you can get a taste of what a product management interview is like before trying to get a job at a company such as Facebook.

 To that end, check out some companies where product manager roles are always available.